21 Product Detail Page Best Practices to Boost Conversion & Shopper Engagement

 Unless you have a well-designed, informative, and inspiring product detail page, it will be extremely difficult to nudge shoppers through the funnel and convert them.
 The challenge is determining which information to include and how to present it on the page.

-In this post, we’ll cover 21 best practices and offer actionable tips that you can use to improve the performance of your product detail pages, or you can download the cheat sheet for a quick overview.
+In this post, we’ll cover 21 eCommerce product page best practices and offer actionable tips that you can use to improve the performance of your PDPs, or you can download the cheat sheet for a quick overview.

 An Important Caveat in Your Product Detail Page Strategy

-It’s important to state that there is no single set of “rules” or best practices that promise to work for all verticals, brands, and retailers.
+It’s important to state that there is no single set of “rules” or eCommerce product page best practices that promise to work for all verticals, brands, and retailers.

 When deciding how to build or optimize your product detail page, consider who you are trying to target and who your shoppers are.
 Something that would help boost conversion for one group or persona could be detrimental to another.